47 Kun4 困

 Confucius’s remarks in Xi Ci Zhuan (the commentary on text tagging): To be besieged by that which should not besiege one; one's name is definitely ruined; to occupy (i.e. to crouch on) that which should not be occupied, one is definitely in peril.
 (While one is in a state of) humiliation and peril, death is near; how could one see one's wife?

-Commentary on the image: (Line 3 is in a state of) crouching on puncture vines, (signifying) riding on (the one of) rigidity.
-While entering the house, (it is) unable to see the wife, (which is) a sign of misfortune.
+Commentary on the image: Line 3 is in a state of crouching on puncture vines, which is due to its riding on the one of rigidity.
+While entering the house, it is unable to see its wife, which is a sign of misfortune.

 Enlightenment through six three: Rash advance (from position 2 to 3) leads to a disaster.
 Being besieged amidst rocks and crouching on puncture vines signifies that a person is suffering external torture and anguish.
 When returning home, he can't see his wife, signifying that he has been betrayed by his family.
 This is ominous.
 Even if this line changes to masculine, the hexagram will become Da Guo (28), a bent ridgepole.
 This signifies that adversity always follows no matter what is done.

 The 4th line

 The subject is in a state of coming slowly and slowly, and Kun4 (being besieged) on a gold carriage, which is of resentment, but there will be an ending.